Now that Spring has finally arrived, here are a 10 easy items to add in (or switch out) for your home design in 2022!

 Let me know if you need help finding the perfect accent colour for your home!

-With the Covid-19 lockdown, we've been doing more and more online design.
+We've been doing more and more online design.
 We use a program called Design Files, which we love.
 It's a quick and easy way to show our designs and to organize our interior design mood boards.

 Here's how we use it with our amazing clients!